-RE: Issues of concern relating to Development Application 78/2018 wish to raise the following:
+RE: Issues of concern relating to Development Application 78/2018

 After reviewing Development Application (DA) 78/2018 for a Service Station and Food Outlet on the corner of Bridge Street and St Heliers Street I wish to raise with council a number of concerns.
-I feel confidant that being a resident of 1 Flanders Avenue for the past 28 years I have a reasonably accurate understanding of the issues which concern local residents in respect of DA 78/2018.
+I feel confident that being a resident of 1 Flanders Avenue for the past 28 years I have a reasonably accurate understanding of the issues which concern local residents in respect of DA 78/2018.